-Banks, credit unions and solar installers issue loans, so you have plenty of potential providers to choose from.
-These providers are creating new loan options all the time, so it is becoming easier and easier for homeowners to find a loan that fits their exact financing needs.
+Solar installers, banks, credit unions, PACE program participants and independent financing companies all provide loans, so the options for homeowners are increasing all the time.
+These providers are creating new loan options all the time, so it is becoming easier and easier for homeowners to find a loan that fits their exact residential solar financing needs.

 Solar Loan Advantages:

 Loans are ideal for homeowners who:

 There are three types of solar loans available today to consumers – secured, unsecured and municipal financed (PACE).
 We drill into the differences in the table below, but the principal difference between the two is that secured loans use your home as collateral, while unsecured loans utilize the solar panels themselves as collateral.